salesforce/dockerfile-image-update/README.md

 ### Precautions
 1. This tool may create a LOT of forks in your account.
 All pull requests created are through a fork on your own account.
 2. We currently do not operate on forked repositories due to limitations in forking a fork on GitHub.
 We should invest some time in doing this right.
+See [issue #21](https://github.com/salesforce/dockerfile-image-update/issues/22)

 ### How to use it